If you want to get a copy for our plans and different levels click on the links below:

 The Performance Plan is a great alternative for athletes seeking structured training and coaching support without the full integration of our other programs.This allows the athlete flexibility to tweak the structure in a personal way and get other services as need it.

 E3 Training Solutions is committed to helping every day, amateur and elite athletes achieving superior performance through proven training concepts, latest science and technology.
 We offer Full Integrative Coaching Programs, Nutritional Programs, Performance Analysis, and more.
-We offer two Triathlon Teams:
+We offer three Triathlon Teams:

 At age 25, Coach Karen Vasso was depressed, overweight, and struggling with her health.
 At the urging of her brother, David, she made a plan to “get healthy”, joined a gym, and met him several times a week for workouts, which included swimming with the Masters team for which he was a coach.
 Karen’s vow to “never, ever, ever compete” was quickly shattered under the coaching and expertise of the Masters program, when one day during a time trial she took :53 off her 50m time, and the dream for Nationals was born.